jmetzger/training-kubernetes-networking/kubernetes-networks/antrea/99-exercise-own-cluster.md

-# Complete Exercise working with Antrea (Designed for groups)
+# Complete Exercise working with Antrea - own cluster

 ## Our Goal